Before You Begin

 This section shows how to configure initial settings for the TrueConf Group endpoint by using the remote control.
 For more convenient administration with extended features, we recommend using the control panel, accessible via the web interface.

-By default, access to the control panel might be unavailable, and after connecting the terminal to the local network, you will need to configure it.
-After that, all settings can be managed in the browser.
+By default, access to the control panel may not be available, and after connecting the terminal to the local network, you will need to configure it.
+After that, all settings can be made in the browser.

-Factory reset for the terminal is also available.
+A factory reset of the terminal is also available.

 # Hardware setup